These 5 strategies will help you handle disputes in remote teams

 The aim of this style of conversation is to develop a clear vision for how a similar situation could play out better next time.
 And remember to follow-up in writing to ensure you’re all clear about what’s been agreed upon.

-Tip: To avoid miscommunication if you can’t clearly communicate the message in 15 lines of less on instant messaging, it’s time to pick up the phone and talk through it verbally.
+Tip: To avoid miscommunication if you can’t clearly communicate the message in 15 lines of less on instant messaging, it’s time to pick up the phone and talk through it verbally or just switch over to video right on Conceptboard!

 It’s important to give equal respect to everyone, regardless of whether you’ve never met face-to-face, or they work in another timezone.
 Remote workers shouldn’t be treated any less than office colleagues, so thinking of them as equals will ensure you treat the fairly.
 Pleasant language, responding to emails, being available to help when needed and sharing knowledge are key to building strong relationships.
 On the other side, remote employees need to keep those same courtesies, and importantly stick to deadlines, meetings and be available when needed.